-Scribe is an etching which arose from the body of work which William Kentridge did on a project in the Louvre Museum, Paris in June 2010.
-The Carnets d’Egypte (Egyptian Sketchbooks) was the name of the exhibition and included were 16 short films shown in the Egyptian Collection Wing.
-Some of the images that Kentridge made, both in film as and in drawings, were of the Scribe.
+Scribe is an etching which arose from the body of work that William Kentridge did on a project for the Louvre Museum in Paris in June 2010.
+Carnets d’Egypte (Egyptian Sketchbooks) was the name of the exhibition, which included 16 short films shown in the Egyptian Collection Wing.
+Some of the images that Kentridge made, both in film and in drawings, were of the Scribe.

-The etching was originated by Kentridge on a single copperplate at David Krut Workshop.
+The etching was originated by Kentridge on a single copper plate at David Krut Workshop (DKW).
 Other images relating to the Scribe were photogravures and charcoal drawings on multiple pages.
-Ancient Egypt is a theme that first appeared in Kentridge’s work in 2004 in preparation for his staging of Mozarts comic opera, The Magic Flute.
+Ancient Egypt is a theme that first appeared in Kentridge’s work in 2004 in preparation for his staging of Mozart’s comic opera, The Magic Flute.